yotammanor/kikar-hamedina/README.md

  * Work is done on branch `dev`.
 Branch `master` is our production branch, and should always be downstream from `dev`.
  * Code should be committed (with meaningful messages!) and pushed to your forked repository.
 From there, **pull request**.
 Please keep in mind that **Your Code will be reviewed.
 So write it well**.
  * Unfortunately, we currently rely on manual testing only.
 Feel free to start solving this at this very moment.
+Till then, make sure you didn't break anything.

 ### Using Vagrant <a name="vagrant-instructions"></a> ###